mcmtroffaes/ffmpeg-nuget/README.md

 * [Nuget](https://www.nuget.org/)

 ## Usage

+A prebuilt nuget package can be found [here](https://www.nuget.org/packages/FFmpeg.Nightly/).
+If you want to build your own nuget package, then:

   * Use ``install.ps1`` to download and extract the relevant FFmpeg dev and shared builds for both 32 bit and 64 bit.
   * Use ``build.ps1`` to regenerate the lib files using Visual Studio 14.0 tools.